The news did not come all at once.

 What Happened, and What Was Said

-The killings took place over two days, April 20 and 21, 2026, in an area where access is limited and information is rarely immediate.
+The killings occurred over two days, April 20 and 21, 2026, in a region with limited access and infrequent direct information.

-Shortly afterward, claims began circulating.
+Soon afterward, claims began circulating.
 The attackers framed the incident as revenge, linking it to previous violence in Kembru District, Puncak Regency, Central Papua Province, on April 14, 2026, which killed 15 people.
-They also claimed the victims were not ordinary citizens.
+They also claimed the victims were not ordinary civilians.

-Officials on the ground said at least one of those killed was a civil servant and indigenous Papuan.
-Others were described by locals as people with no known ties to security forces.
+Officials on the ground said at least one of those killed was Yemis Yohame, a civil servant who served as the personal secretary of the Yahukimo Deputy Regent and an indigenous Papuan.
+Local residents described the others as individuals with no known connections to the security forces.

-This gap between claim and reality is common in Papua.
+This gap between claims and reality is common in Papua.

-It is part of how conflict narratives are built.
+It is part of how the narrative of the conflict is constructed.

 Civilians in the Middle